 Leave this to dry, preferably overnight.

-Then, paint the motives on over the top, using a thinner paint brush.
-All of these are simple shapes the paint on so don’t worry about being a fully fledged artist.
+3 — Then, paint the motifs on over the top, using a thinner paint brush.
+All of these are simple shapes to paint on so don’t worry about being a fully fledged artist.

 Let set completely for 72 hours.